-25. CAPITAL STRUCTURE
+23. CAPITAL STRUCTURE

 The Fund's and Company's objective when managing capital is to maintain a flexible capital structure which optimizes the cost of capital at acceptable risk.
-The Fund includes in its definition of capital: equity (excluding accumulated other comprehensive earnings), long-term debt, convertible debentures, convertible debenture conversion features, obligations under finance lease and cash.
+The Fund includes in its definition of capital: equity, long-term debt, convertible debentures, convertible debenture conversion features, exchangeable Class A shares, non-controlling interest put options, unit based payment obligations, obligations under finance leases, net of cash.

 The Fund and Company manage the capital structure and make adjustments to it by taking into account changing economic conditions, operating performance and growth opportunities.
-In order to maintain or adjust the capital structure, the Fund or Company may adjust the amount of distributions and dividends it pays, purchase units for cancellation pursuant to a normal course issuer bid, issue new units, issue new debt or replace existing debt with different characteristics, issue convertible debentures, expand the operating line, increase or decrease its obligations under finance lease, or settle certain acquisition obligations using a greater amount of cash or units.
+In order to maintain or adjust the capital structure, the Fund or Company may adjust the amount of distributions and dividends it pays, purchase units for cancellation pursuant to a normal course issuer bid, issue new units, exchange Class A shares, issue new debt or replace existing debt with different characteristics, issue convertible debentures, issue unit options, expand the revolver, increase or decrease its obligations under finance lease, pursue alternative structuring of acquisitions, trigger call options on certain acquisition obligations, or settle certain acquisition obligations using a greater amount of cash or units.